 The HTAV is an organisation of people interested in history, at all levels.
 The History Teachers' Association of Victoria was founded by a group of teachers and was incorporated in Melbourne in 1980.
 It currently has four executive board members, eight non-executive board members and eleven members of staff.

 The aim of the HTAV is to promote the teaching of history.
 Board meetings of the Association are held each month during the school year in the office located at Suite 105, 134-136 Cambridge St, Collingwood.

-The Association has two ongoing publications.
-The Bulletin, an electronic newsletter available eight times a year, and Agora, the quarterly journal, available electronically and in hard-copy.
+The Association has two ongoing publications: Agora, the triannual journal, available electronically and in hard-copy, and the Member Bulletin, an electronic newsletter.
 Both publications provide members with the latest information relevant to the teaching of history.
 Membership of the HTAV is highly recommended and a great way to keep up to date with professional development.

 HTAV 2023 Annual Conference: History Now9.00am - 5.30pm 27 Jul 23

 10 Sep 23

 VCE History: Australian History Student Lectures 202310.00am – 11.00am 10 Sep 23